One man's treasure is another's trash.

 - Inverted on the Mighty Max cartoon show when Max and his friends end up fighting a band of aliens who seemingly want to conquer and plunder the Earth.
 Eventually, he realizes that the aliens are only looking for nuclear waste, which is toxic to Earthlings but which the aliens use as fuel.
 The episode ends with the aliens leaving amicably after they get the waste they were seeking.

-- In Transformers Generation One, Transformers tend to see gold as worthless, though Decepticons understand that it can be used to bribe humans.
+- In The Transformers, Transformers tend to see gold as worthless, though Decepticons understand that it can be used to bribe humans.
 Starscream understands its usefulness in electronics, as in one episode he demands gold and uses it to construct an electromagnetic generator.
 In "Nightmare Planet", a princess offers to pay Springer and Razorclaw with gold.
 Springer says that won't be necessary, but Razorclaw is intrigued, prompting a fan theory that Razorclaw likes gold because it is pretty.

 - One episode of Teenage Mutant Ninja Turtles (1987) has the heroes in a halfshell meet a race of turtle aliens.
 The aliens have machines that can make gold, but only use it for building material as they absorb nutrients from gold-reflected light.
 The aliens want to move to Earth, but the turtles realize that their gold-makers would wreck havoc on the economy.